ActualCassandra/MDCMasterclass/README.md

 ## Agenda for Part I
 Part I covers cloud security posture management (CSPM):
 1. Microsoft Defender for Cloud Overview
-2. Creating and using custom security policies
-3. Using Azure Lighthouse to enable multi-tenant cloud security posture management
+2. Using Azure Lighthouse to enable multi-tenant cloud security management
-4. The power of automation
-5. Leveraging Azure Arc to enable Defender for Cloud across hybrid and multicloud
-6. Better Together - Connecting Microsoft Defender for Cloud to Microsoft Sentinel
+3. Extending Microsoft Defender for Cloud beyond Azure
+4. Creating and using custom regulatory compliance policies
+5. The power of automation
-7. Certification and Training
+6. Certification and Training

 ## Labs
-The labs require access to an Azure tenant.
-Use a non-production subscripition for learning.
-The CSPM labs should not add additional costs beyond superficial amounts for items like logic apps.
-The CSPM labs require cloud workload protection features to be enabled, which are not free outside of a trial.
+The labs require access to an Azure tenant as well as GCP and AWS if you wish to try the multicloud integration.
+There are some small potential costs on AWS and GCP (aside from test VMs etc if you create these), but on the workload protection side if you enable the trial and disable any features you have enabled before the 30 days are up you should be fairly safe.

 ### Part I
-Part I is about Cloud Security Posture Management (CSPM), so go through the [official Microsoft Defender for Cloud Labs](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Labs).
+Start by going  through the [official Microsoft Defender for Cloud Labs](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Labs), as they cover the big picture.

 CSPM Labs:
 1. [Preparing the environment](https://github.com/Azure/Microsoft-Defender-for-Cloud/blob/main/Labs/Modules/Module-1-Preparing-the-Environment.md)